The Clorox Company (CLX): These Numbers Show Where NYSE:CLX Stock Is Going Next

 The Clorox Company (CLX): Who are the competitors?

-The company’s main competitors (and peers) include The Procter & Gamble Company (PG) that is trading -2.57% down over the past 12 months.
-Ecolab Inc. (ECL) is 2.92% up on the 1-year trading charts.
+The company’s main competitors (and peers) include The Procter & Gamble Company (PG) that is trading 0.54% up over the past 12 months.
+Ecolab Inc. (ECL) is 3.68% up on the 1-year trading charts.